 There is laundry service at Camp for boys and girls.
 Again, clothing must be clearly labeled with your camper’s name.
 We cannot be responsible for lost articles, but we will try to return anything of value that we find, if it can be identified.

 Teaching children and teens the skills of bed-making, sweeping and removing garbage are helpful.
-Having a brief talk about homesickness can be helpful.
+Having a brief talk about homesickness can be reduce jitters.
 Please avoid using expressions such as, ”We will miss you so much…” .
 Instead be positive, quietly enthusiastic and reassuring.
 Explore the various activities online and discuss setting some realistic goals (e.g. making a new friend, learning the Ahmek “J” stroke, riding a horse for the first time or seeing a moose).

 Taylor Statten Camps will gladly assist you in any way possible to ensure that your camper is ready for a wonderful, memorable experience.